JMRI: MERG CBUS Node Manager

 It is sensible to make regular backups of your node configurations using appropriate software.

-To write the new NV's, the Write NV's button is enabled when a variable has been changed.
+To write the new NV's, the save button is enabled when a variable has been changed.

-Click on this button for a confirmation before writing.
+Click on this button for a confirmation before writing, after which the window will close.

 Click on the Edit button in the event list, or the new event button to bring up the edit event window.